0xVolt/splice-and-dice/README.md

     - [ ] Training loss
     - [ ] Validation loss

-## Models we're using
+## 1.3.
+Models we're using
-T5: This model is a transformer-based model that has achieved state-of-the-art results on several NLP tasks, including text summarization.
+1. T5: This model is a transformer-based model that has achieved state-of-the-art results on several NLP tasks, including text summarization.
 It can be fine-tuned on the XSum dataset for summarizing research papers.

-BART: BART is another transformer-based model that can be used for abstractive text summarization.
+2. BART: BART is another transformer-based model that can be used for abstractive text summarization.
 It has achieved state-of-the-art results on several benchmark datasets and can be fine-tuned on the CNN/Daily Mail dataset for summarizing research papers.

-GPT-2: GPT-2 is a large-scale transformer-based language model that has been pre-trained on a diverse range of text data.
+3. GPT-2: GPT-2 is a large-scale transformer-based language model that has been pre-trained on a diverse range of text data.
 It can be fine-tuned on the CNNDM dataset for summarizing research papers.

-Pegasus: Pegasus is a sequence-to-sequence transformer-based model that has been specifically designed for abstractive text summarization.
+4. Pegasus: Pegasus is a sequence-to-sequence transformer-based model that has been specifically designed for abstractive text summarization.
 It has achieved state-of-the-art results on several benchmark datasets and can be fine-tuned on the XSum dataset for summarizing research papers.

-ProphetNet: ProphetNet is another transformer-based model that has been specifically designed for sequence-to-sequence tasks.
+5. ProphetNet: ProphetNet is another transformer-based model that has been specifically designed for sequence-to-sequence tasks.
 It has achieved state-of-the-art results on several benchmark datasets and can be fine-tuned on the XSum dataset for summarizing research papers.

-## Stuff to talk about
-- Using a `requirements.txt` to manage dependencies in Python

-## References
+## 1.4.
+References
 - [`txtai`s Official GitHub Repository](https://github.com/neuml/txtai)
 - [`PyPDF2`s Official GitHub Repository](https://github.com/py-pdf/pypdf)